 - On August 6, 1993, a total of 18 different tornadoes touched down in Virginia – the most destructive day of twisters in the state’s modern history (the old record for most tornadoes in Virginia in a single day was 10).
 Of the 18 tornadoes reported, the largest and most dangerous was an F4 tornado that passed through Petersburg with winds of 210 miles per hour.
 Four Virginia residents were killed and 259 were injured.
 Damage from the monstrous F4 tornado was estimated to be $47 million, while total damage from the day of destruction was around $52.5 million.

-For those of you who own property in Virginia it would be wise to prepare for the possibility of tornado storm damage, although in most cases, there’s not much you can do other than to bunker down and hope for the best.
-If you do find yourself faced with storm damage in Virginia, try to stay calm: there are companies who are willing to help you make timely and affordable repairs.
+For those of you who own property, it would be wise to prepare for the possibility of tornado storm damage, although in most cases, there’s not much you can do other than to bunker down and hope for the best.
+If you do find yourself faced with storm damage, try to stay calm: there are companies who are willing to help you make timely and affordable repairs.
 If a twister passes through and your home or building is significantly damaged, the Virginia Department of Emergency Management recommends that you stay out of the damaged structure.
 In the end, remember that your safety is the most important thing.
 Property can be repaired or replaced, but you can’t be.